Botanical Name: Capsicum annuum

 Soil: Any good potting mix

 Fertilizer: Feed monthly.
-This tomato plant food works great for your peppers, too.
+Tomato fertilizer works great for your peppers, too.

 Propagation: Seed.
 Sow seeds in spring.